 Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network

-The purpose of the PE-CGS Network is to promote and support direct engagement of cancer patients and post-treatment cancer survivors as participants in cancer research and to use direct engagement approaches for cancer genome sequencing programs to address knowledge gaps in the genomic characterization of tumors, particularly in rare cancers or rare cancer subsets, highly lethal cancers, cancers with an early age of onset, cancers with high disparities in incidence and/or mortality, or cancers in understudied populations.
+The purpose of the PE-CGS Network is to promote and support direct engagement of cancer patients and post-treatment cancer survivors as participants in cancer research and to use direct engagement approaches for cancer genome sequencing programs to address knowledge gaps in the genomic characterization of tumors.

 Past Initiatives